pnp/blog/content/microsoft-365-pnp-weekly/episode-175/index.md

 * Deciding about working in a software engineering vs a PM role.
 * What does a principal software engineer do for a living and more specifically on the Microsoft Graph Team?
 * About the Dev interview at Microsoft and 3-5 preparation tips for interviewing at Microsoft.
-* Insert link to Vincent Biret's article on PM vs Software engineer role.
+* Vincent Biret's [article](https://baywet.github.io/pm-experience-dev-sdk/) on PM vs Software engineer role.

 Also, we showcased 15 articles/videos published by Microsoft and the PnP Community in the last week.